 Guide to a Perfect trip in Egypt!

 Included in the 7 wonders of the underwater world, the Red Sea due to its high level of endemism has helped scuba diving in Egypt become so interesting and popular.
 The crystal clear waters here offer an opportunity to explore the tropical and diverse marine life.
-The diving trip can include shallow patch reefs, walls, and drift dives.
+The diving trip includes shallow patch reefs, walls, and drift dives.
 When scuba diving at the Red Sea, at one moment you can find yourself at a coral garden and at the very next a sheer wall can take you into deep ocean depths.
 The marine life and deep reefs are a thrill factor that is unbeatable.

 Diving in the Red Sea can be done at any time of the year, but from June to August the temperature can reach about 30°C but it falls to a chilling 22°C during February.
 Thus, carrying a suitable exposure suit seems mandatory depending upon the time you are visiting.